u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/email_communication/faq.rst

    The daily limit is global to your database and can rise quickly!
 By default an internal message, a notification, a note, etc. counts as an email in your daily limit if it notifies someone.

-You can mitigate this by receiving your :ref:`notifications in Odoo <discuss_app/notification_preferences>` instead of by emails.
+You can mitigate this by receiving your :ref:`notifications in Thrive Bureau ERP <discuss_app/notification_preferences>` instead of by emails.

 SMTP Error